 If Prone to Hope still helps enough people in these regards, I will continue posting.
 But if the site has outlived its purpose, I will simply write privately in my journal.

 Now, what do I still have to post about?
 Well, I hope to write to myself (and perhaps others) on the potential benefits of meditation, exercise, and expressing gratitude.
-I also have several books about cognitive behavioral therapy I have yet to crack open.
 And, of course, as I experience Anxiety (and let’s hope not for a long time, Depression), I will write about that.
 In fact, if I go through another bout with Depression, the site will likely be revived.

 So, I’m going to track mental health for the next week or two: Have my med and morning changes worked?
 If not, I’ll likely keep writing for the site.
 But if so, then it’s really up to my readers.
 Any feedback during that time will help me determine if the site stays live or not.